bclnet/GameSpecs/README.md

 * Includes a desktop app to explore assets
 * Includes a command line interface to export assets (list, unpack, shred)
 * *future:* Usage tracking (think Spotify)

+### Components:
+1. Context - the interface for interacting with this service
+2. Family - the grouping of games by a shared aspect
+3. Platform - endpoints for using game assets like unity, unreal, etc
+4. Application - a collection of application to interact with

 ## [Applications](Documents/Applications/Readme.md)
 Multiple applications are included in GameSpecs to make it easier to work with the game assets.